elabftw/elabftw/containers/elabimg/nginx/README.md

 ## Configuration

 `Nginx` is configured and compiled with only the bare minimum, see the build step in `Dockerfile`.

-Custom error pages are also added.
+It also sets a custom 404 error page.